 Hardest option – buy some routes from a business

-Things become more complicated if you are buying only some of the seller’s routes.
-In this scenario, the seller must be able to show the revenues of each of the routes they are selling.
+Things become more complicated if you are buying only part of the business.
+This is commonly known as a carve-out.
+In this scenario, the seller must be able to show the revenues and expenses for the portion of the business they are selling.

-Getting this route-specific revenue information can be easy – if the seller already tracks revenues by route.
-If they don’t track revenues by route, it will be nearly impossible to get this information.
-And, if you can’t get this information, it is unlikely you will get financing.
+Getting the revenue information can be easy – if the seller already tracks revenues in detail.
+If they don’t track revenues in detail, it will be nearly impossible to get this information.
+Without this information, it is unlikely you will get financing.
 It’s a known “deal killer.”

 Unfortunately, the complexity does not stop there.
-Lenders must also find a way to determine the expenses related to the specific routes you are buying.
+Lenders must also find a way to determine the expenses related to the specific portion you are buying.
 As you can imagine, this process becomes complicated quickly.
-However, there are ways to work this problem.
+In most cases, the seller can only provide an estimate of costs.
+This won’t satisfy lenders.
+Financing carve-outs is challenging and risky.
+Most lenders won’t finance these transactions.

 Item #2: Collateral is important